Skip to content

 Clients are what connect to a hub.
 Permissions decide what each client may do there.

-Before creating a client, choose the hub it should connect to and decide what the client is for.
+Before creating a connection, choose the hub it should use and decide what the client is for.

-2. Choose a hub.
-Attach the client to the hub it should use.
+3. Choose a hub.
+Attach the connection to the hub it should use.

-3. Name the client.
-Use a name that describes the app, device, or purpose.
+4. Name the connection.
+Use a name that describes the app, device, room, or purpose.

 Do not create several clients just to test names.
-Create one client, connect it, give it narrow permissions, and confirm it appears where expected.
+Create one connection, pair it, give it narrow permissions, and confirm it appears where expected.

 TypeBest forPermission style